aadeshshukla/AI-lecturer/README.md

 A **lightweight, demo-friendly AI lecturer** that will reform the class room experience

-The AI delivers a full lecture, speaks out loud through your browser, writes on a virtual whiteboard, advances slides, and responds to student questions — all powered by **Groq's free-tier API** (Llama 3).
+The AI delivers a full lecture, speaks out loud through your browser, writes on a virtual whiteboard, advances slides, and responds to student questions — all powered by **Groq's free-tier API**

 ## Architecture